dynatrace-oss/opentelemetry-metric-python/README.md

 * A particular python version: `tox -e 38`
 * Current python version: `tox -e py`
 * Lint: `tox -e lint`

+## Limitations

+### Histogram

+OpenTelemetry Histograms are exported to Dynatrace as statistical summaries consisting of a minimum and maximum value, the total sum of all values, and the count of the values summarized.
+If the min and max values are not directly available on the metric data point, estimations based on the boundaries of the first and last buckets containing values are used.